lidaof/eg-docs/docs/local.rst

 .. note:: the track *uploaded* through the file upload dialog *cannot* be saved to browser's local
           storage, thus, when you refresh the browser, your local tracks will gone.
 You need to re-upload them (like re-grant the permission to the browser to read your local files).
           This is a security setup of Javascript.
-This also means you cannot use your local files for datahub.
+You can create a ``hub.config.json`` file to speicify files as a local datahub.
+Even though after every refresh your tracks are gone, but it woule be easier to just upload the local datahub again then uploading individual tracks separately.

 .. important:: Since the user need to give permission to the web browser to access
                the files at local hard drive, so the local track **can not** be saved